Recently, we had a chat with Chelsea. She is an incredible woman who has lived in Australia, London, Spain, Mexico, and Central America.

 Tips for others wanting to get started?

-Ask the owner loads of questions to find out about the dog’s personality, requirements, routine.
+Ask the owner many questions to learn about the dog’s personality, requirements, and routine.

-If you’re able to utilise their wifi, if they can let you know of local parks he frequents, if he’s allowed to have treats, if he’s allowed on furniture, how long the owners would typically leave him in a day, who to call if anything happens and if there are any neighbours who can be reached in an emergency.
+If you’re able to utilize their wifi, if they can let you know of local parks he frequents, if he’s allowed to have treats, if he’s allowed on furniture, how long the owners would typically leave him in a day, who to call if anything happens and if any neighbors can be reached in an emergency.

-These are just sample questions I’ve come up with at the top of my head after about almost a decade of housesitting experience!
+These are just sample questions I’ve come up with out of the blue after almost a decade of housesitting experience!

 Where to next (when you can)